 (Our Editors' Choice winner) protects in puddles up to 8 inches and snow drifts up to 11 inches, and doesn't have the faux fur collar, but instead features a sleek, mountain-chic look.

 When the snow dumps down, reach for a boot with a tall shaft!
 The Joan of Arctic proved to be a bomber choice on this powder day!

 On the other end of the spectrum are the boots that didn't perform too well in this metric.
 The Columbia Minx-Mid II

 didn't score highly because of its lightweight construction that became easy saturated.
 Our feet were soaked in just 2.5 inches of water in our water tests, even though Columbia claims the boot to be totally waterproof - it's even written on the side.
-It did however do well in both dry and wet snowpacks, staying dry and protecting against snowdrifts 11 inches high.
-The same issue occured for the Northside Kathmandu
+It did, however, do well in both dry and wet snowpacks, staying dry and protecting against snowdrifts 11 inches high.
+The same issue occurred for the Northside Kathmandu

 .
 While it did well in snow, it leaked readily in just three inches of water, through the poorly crafted seams of the boot.
 That said, it is a great option for simple snow days - but not icy or slushy conditions.

 After our slush bucket tests, we were able to determine which boots were waterproof, and which weren't.
 In this test we see the Columbia Minx-Mid II (left) leaked where the textile meets the laces, where the North Face Shellista kept our feet bone-dry!

 Comfort & Coziness